DeepBhupatkar/Swift-Playground/README.md

 # Swift-Playground
-This repo contains various Swift programs, ranging from basic to advanced levels.
+This repo contains various Swift programs.from basic to advanced levels.